kwlwman2/ChinaRealEstateDevelopers/README.md

 - Summary & Takeaways

 ### Code and data

-The `data` folder contains in one file:
+*  `China_Real_Estate_Firms_Financial_Analysis.ipynb` - Python Jupyter notebook for Financial Analysis

-* Property_Developers-_Financial_Data.xlsx - containing 116 listed real estate developers, with three-year accounting data spanning from 2017 to 2019
+* `Property_Developers-_Financial_Data.xlsx` - raw data containing 116 listed real estate developers, with three-year accounting data spanning from 2017 to 2019

 ### Here is the schema and explanation of each variable in the files: